flutter/website/src/desktop.md

-At the command line, perform the following commands to make sure that you have the latest desktop support and that it is enabled.
+At the command line, perform the following commands to make sure that you have the latest desktop support and that it's enabled.
 If you see "flutter: command not found", then make sure that you have installed the
 [Flutter SDK][] and that it’s in your path.